niightingale/Guardian-of-the-Railroad/README.md

 - 3D Graphics

 ## :package: How to Install
-The game requires not installing.
+The game does not require installing.
 Simply clone this repository, run in the command line:

 ```bash
 # Clone this repo